-It can take anywhere from three to five days for the Department of Education to process your FAFSA if you applied online and seven to 10 days if you applied on paper.
+It can take three to five days for the Department of Education to process your FAFSA if you applied online and seven to 10 days if you applied on paper.

-If you make a mistake on your FAFSA, you can either mail in written corrections on your paper SAR or edit your information on the FAFSA website.
-However, the information you can change is limited; you may change your contact information or your dependency status, but you cannot change your financial information in most cases.
+If you make a mistake on your FAFSA, you can mail in written corrections on your paper SAR or edit your information on the FAFSA website.

 If your parents’ financial situation changes dramatically, you gain or lose a member of your household or you get married, you’ll need to speak to the financial aid office of the school you plan to attend to see if it can make changes for you.

-Yes, you need to reapply for the FAFSA every year you need funding.
+You need to reapply for the FAFSA every year you need funding.
 If you don’t reapply, you won’t be eligible for federal aid for the upcoming academic year.
-The good news is that renewing your FAFSA takes less time than initially applying, since some information from the previous year is automatically prefilled.
+Renewing your FAFSA takes less time than initially applying because some information from the previous year is automatically prefilled.

 Each college handles financial aid differently, so if your financial circumstances have changed or you have other reasons for wanting to amend or appeal your FAFSA application, it is best to communicate directly with schools.